-Assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment are the goodwill (note 10), the measurement of the identifiable assets acquired during a business acquisition (note 4), the measurement of the fair value of the financial instruments (note 24), including derivatives.
+Assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment are the goodwill (note 10), the measurement of the identifiable assets acquired during business acquisitions (note 4), the measurement of the fair value of the derivative financial instruments (note 23) and the warranty provisions (note 14).

-Important judgements made by management when applying accounting policies that have the most significant impact on amounts recognized in the consolidated financial statements are the determination of cash-generating units ("CGU") (note 10), the identification of operating segments (note 28) and the determination of foreign operation's functional currency.
+Important judgements made by management when applying accounting policies that have the most significant impact on amounts recognized in the consolidated financial statements are the determination of cash-generating units ("CGU") (note 10), the identification of operating segments (note 27) and the determination of foreign operations' functional currencies.